Afghan conquest of Kafiristan

-In the winter of 1895, Emir Abdur Rahman Khan conquered Kafiristan as part of his campaign to consolidate Afghan territorial control.
-The region was later renamed "Nuristan (Land of Light)" to reflect the population's conversion to Islam.
+In the winter of 1895–1896, Emir Abdur Rahman Khan of Afghanistan conquered Kafiristan as part of his campaign to consolidate Afghan territorial control.
+The region was renamed Nuristan (lit.
+Land of Light) to reflect the population's conversion to Islam.
 Pre-Islamic shrines, idols, and ritual structures were destroyed, and religious leaders were either executed, marginalised, or co-opted.